Greening-Seattle/Shared/README.md

 p-engel testing edits from branch p-engel

 This text was added by Brendan
+Sarah finally is able to edit!
 ### Overall use cases for Greening Seattle:

-  1. Predicting potential emissions reductions for new public transit projects
+  1. Compilation of traffic and fuel economy/census track data
-     * _User:_ Citizens, policy makers, environmental groups; provide region of interest
+	* _User:_ Developers of GreeningSeattle software
-     * _Function:_ Intake traffic and ridership data and correlate to fuel economy/emissions data of region
+	* _Function:_ compile and clean data for predictions and visualizations
-     * _Results:_ Return potential emissions reduction of region
+	* _Results:_ return compatible data sets